sefop/sefop-training-hub/README.md

 This hub is part of [SEFOP](https://github.com/sefop) and serves two audiences:
 1. **Operations research scientists** who want to ship decision-support software with professional standards.
-2. **Engineering managers** who lead the teams building it.
+2. **Engineering managers** who lead the teams building them.

 The hub is written as a small practical book.
-Chapters explain the ideas in a language-agnostic way; separate [practice repositories](book/appendix/practice-repositories.md) hold runnable exercises in each language.
-Every chapter ends with a **Practice it** box linking to them.
+Chapters explain the ideas in a language-agnostic way; and some chapters will have some exercises in code at the end.

-**New to software engineering?** Start with the [Learning Roadmap](book/appendix/learning-roadmap.md), a sequenced reading path from version control through test-driven development.
+**New to software engineering?** Start with the [Learning Roadmap](book/appendix/learning-roadmap.md), a sequenced reading path from version control to agentic development.

 ---